bahlo/arne.me/content/_index.md

 title: "Home"
 ---

-I'm a software engineer working as team lead on the database of a serverless log management solution at Axiom.
+# Arne Bahlo is a software engineer working as team lead on the database of a serverless log management solution at Axiom.
 I find joy in creating accessible, performant applications, the indie web, fun programming languages (especially Rust) and open source software.